Companion Dogs

 About the Yorkshire Terrier

-The Yorkshire Terrier is a very small companion dogs known for its balanced nature and capable mind.
-Well-suited to apartment living, the Yorkshire Terrier is an excellent choice for first-time dog owners.
+The Yorkshire Terrier is a small companion dog known for being deeply loving with its family and reserved with strangers.
+With a capable mind, adaptable to most living situations, the Yorkshire Terrier is an excellent choice for first-time dog owners.
 Typically standing 8 to 9 inches tall at the shoulder and weighing 4 to 6 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Yorkshire Terrier brings a distinct combination of traits that sets it apart.
 The Yorkshire Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Yorkshire Terrier loves being close to its people and forms strong bonds with every member of the household.